Today, I’m going to talk about my picks for the best basketball shoes for flat feet.

 #5 UNDER ARMOUR TEAM DRIVE 4

 A continuation from the original Clutchfit Drive line, the 2017’s Team Drive 4 does a damn good job carrying the legacy.
-It’s a sold, budget-friendly, and overall well-rounded shoe.
+It’s a solid, budget-friendly, and overall well-rounded shoe.

 Now, of course, we’re looking for criteria that would make a flat footer’s day on the court as comfortable and as less painful as possible – and the Team Drive 4 accomplishes that.